Dr. Bettye M. Caldwell, Ph.D. Professor of Pediatrics in Child Development and Education

 1) Always pay close attention to the age recommendations on toys and choose one according to a child’s age, interest and skill level.
-Also, be aware of other safety labels such as “Flame retardant/flame resistant” or “Washable/Hygienic materials” on dolls and other stuffed toys.
+Also, be aware of other safety labels such as “Flame retardant/flame resistant” or “Washable/Hygienic materials” on dolls and other stuffed toys, and learn how to clean baby toys of all types.

 3) For children one and under, choose toys that are colorful, lightweight, have various textures and are made of non-toxic materials.
 Children this age learn through sight, touch, sound and taste and often put things into their mouths to explore them.